 Mr. Freeman is president of KSF Consulting, LLC.
 In that capacity, he has served as a health care consultant to Palmetto Health and to the law firm of Ogletree Deakins Nash Smoak & Stewart, PC.; as a member and chair of the finance committee of the Virginia Healthcare Foundation board; as chair of the Premier, Inc. blog group; as a member of the advisory committee of Perfect Select, Inc. and as a member of the Palmetto Health Foundation board.
 He previously served as a member of the American Hospital Association’s Mental Health Task Force; as founding chair of the South Carolina Hospital Association’s Universal Coverage Work Group and as a member of the Sabal Medical, Inc. board.
 From January through April, 2013, Mr. Freeman served as Interim CEO of the Medical University of South Carolina hospital.
-He currently serves as chair of the South Carolina Research Foundation board and as a member of the Alliance for a Healthier South Carolina board.
-He also serves on the board of the National Network of Public Health Institutes.
+He currently serves as chair of the South Carolina Research Foundation board and serves on the board of the National Network of Public Health Institutes.

 Mr. Freeman spearheaded the creation and development of Health Sciences South Carolina – an inclusive, collaborative, public-private partnership that brings together universities, health systems and other partners committed to the vision of using health science education and research to drive economic growth and improved health status throughout the state.
-He served as founding chair of the Health Sciences South Carolina board, which is currently comprised of the Greenville Hospital System, the Medical University of South Carolina, Palmetto Health, Spartanburg Regional Healthcare System, the University of South Carolina and Clemson University.
+He served as founding chair of the Health Sciences South Carolina board.

 Mr. Freeman is the recipient of the South Carolina Hospital Association’s 1998 Distinguished Service Award, its highest honor presented to individuals who have contributed significantly to health care in South Carolina.
 He also received the Association’s Merit Award for Distinguished Service.
 He served as chair of the South Carolina Hospital Association board, as chair of the Carolina HealthChoice Network board, as a member of the American Hospital Association’s Organizational Ethics Task Force, as a COTH representative to the Association of American Medical Colleges Assembly, as a member of Duke University’s Alumni Association board and as president of Duke’s Hospital and Health Administration Alumni Association and as chair of the H. Carl Rowland Memorial Library board of The Duke Endowment.
 He also served for seven years as a member of the Premier, Inc. board of directors and as chair of their audit committee, as a member of the National Committee on Quality Health Care board and as a delegate to the Academy for International Health Studies.